mghada/gsg-women-crash-course/README.md

 4. Our main goal is to get you to a good level to join the Code Academy.

 ## Course Outline
-Check out the Wiki tab on the repo ;)
+Check out the Wiki tab on the repo for outline and course assignments ;)

 Good luck!